Avyrra/Extended-Typography-Styles/README.md

 - **Tracking** (Letter Spacing)
 - **Leading** (Line Spacing)
 - **Baseline Spacing:** Moves all text vertically.
 Useful if your text doesn't line up neatly with your theme elements
+- **OpenType Features**
   - **Figures:** For Body, Inline Title, and Header.
 Select between Default, Proportional or Tabular Width, and Lining or Oldstyle character style.
+  - **Stylistic Sets:** Some fonts have stylistic sets that use different glyphs for some characters.
 - **Color Decorations:** To color various elements such as bold, italics, etc. Toggles if you don't want em.
 - **Additional options:** Maybe I'll sort them, maybe I won't
   - Link Underline Toggle